-65 mg potassium iodide contains 50 mg iodine55

-85 mg potassium iodate contains 50 mg iodine56

-1 ml of aqueous iodine oral solution BP (Lugol's Iodine) contains 130 mg iodine57
+65mg potassium iodide contains 50mg iodine[54] 85mg potassium iodate contains 50mg iodine[55] 1ml of aqueous iodine oral solution BP (Lugol's Iodine) contains 130mg iodine[56]

-8.7 If iodine is contraindicated, thyroid blockade can be carried out with potassium perchlorate (200 mg adult dose).
+8.7 If iodine is contraindicated, thyroid blockade can be carried out with potassium perchlorate (200mg adult dose).
 It should be noted that currently potassium perchlorate is not licensed in the UK.
-Sodium perchlorate (2 ml vials containing 200 mg for intravenous use) may also be available.
+Sodium perchlorate (2ml vials containing 200mg for intravenous use) may also be available.

-Blocking Protocols
+Blocking protocols

-- 8.8 An oral dose equivalent to approximately 100 mg iodine will reduce thyroid uptake to less than 1% of normal.
+- 8.8 An oral dose equivalent to approximately 100mg iodine will reduce thyroid uptake to less than 1% of normal.
 This should be administered the day before the investigation and then daily for one (123I) and five (131I) days, respectively.
-In patients receiving 131I-based treatments, even a prolonged protection protocol may not avoid a substantial likelihood of subsequent hypothyroidism58.
-The use of a blocking protocol using a combination of iodine and perchlorate could be considered in this situation59 - 8.9 If potassium perchlorate is used it should be given one hour prior to the procedure and repeated at eight hourly intervals until the estimated radioiodine levels have fallen to the levels shown in 8.4. - 8.10 Where individuals have forgotten to take their thyroid blockade medication then the dose should be given to them at least one hour prior to the procedure.
-Use of potassium iodide two hours after exposure to 131I still offers a 'protective effect' of 80% but blocking more than eight hours after exposure is unlikely to be effective60. - 8.11 When thyroid blocking agents are administered to children, consideration should be given to reducing the dosage.
-This should be broadly consistent with advice61 given in relation to the use of thyroid blocking in the event of a nuclear accident, i.e.
+In patients receiving 131I-based treatments, even a prolonged protection protocol may not avoid a substantial likelihood of subsequent hypothyroidism[57].
+The use of a blocking protocol using a combination of iodine and perchlorate could be considered in this situation[58] - 8.9 If potassium perchlorate is used it should be given one hour prior to the procedure and repeated at eight hourly intervals until the estimated radioiodine levels have fallen to the levels shown in 8.4. - 8.10 Where individuals have forgotten to take their thyroid blockade medication then the dose should be given to them at least one hour prior to the procedure.
+Use of potassium iodide two hours after exposure to 131I still offers a 'protective effect' of 80% but blocking more than eight hours after exposure is unlikely to be effective[59]. - 8.11 When thyroid blocking agents are administered to children, consideration should be given to reducing the dosage.
+This should be broadly consistent with advice[60] given in relation to the use of thyroid blocking in the event of a nuclear accident:

-children of 3 to 12 years 50% of adult dose children of 1 month to 3 years 25% of adult dose neonates (birth to under 1 month) 12.5% of adult dose
+children of 3 to 12 years old 50% of adult dose children of 1 month to 3 years old 25% of adult dose neonates (birth to under 1 month old) 12.5% of adult dose

-8.12 In children, the dosage of potassium perchlorate required is 10 mg kg-1.
-The maximum total dosage should be 500 mg and the minimum total dosage is 50 mg.
+8.12 In children, the dosage of potassium perchlorate required is 10mg.kg-1.
+The maximum total dosage should be 500mg and the minimum total dosage is 50mg.
 Potassium perchlorate should be administered 30-60 minutes prior to administration of the radioactive substance.
 A second dose can be given as late as possible on the same day.
 If the thyroid gland is seen at the time of scanning the following day, then the child should be given another (third) dose of potassium perchlorate.